jasonpincin/argosy/README.md

 ### queue.process([opts,] func)

 Process messages.
 See [concurrent-queue](https://github.com/jasonpincin/concurrent-queue) for more information.
 The processor function `func` has a signature of `msg [, cb]`.
 The callback `cb` if provided should be executed with any applicable return value or error object (as 1st argument) for the invoking client, once the request has been completed.
-Alternatively, a promise may be returned from the processor function `func`, and it's resolved value or rejected error will be returned to the invoking client.
+Alternatively, a promise may be returned from the processor function `func`, and its resolved value or rejected error will be returned to the invoking client.

 ### argosy.invoke(msg [, cb])

 Invoke a service which implements the `msg` [pattern](https://github.com/jasonpincin/argosy-pattern#argosy-pattern).
 Upon completion, the callback `cb`, if supplied, will be called with the result or error.
 The `argosy.invoke` function also returns a promise which will resolve or reject appropriately.
-If the `msg` matches one oft he patterns implemtned by the `argosy` endpoint performing the `invoke`, then the `invoke` request will be taken care of locally by the the Argosy endpoint `invoke` was called from, otherwise the `invoke` request will be written to the stream's output, and the stream's input will be monitored for a response.
+If the `msg` matches one of the patterns implemented by the `argosy` endpoint performing the `invoke`, then the `invoke` request will be handled locally by the the Argosy endpoint `invoke` was called from, otherwise the `invoke` request will be written to the stream's output, and the stream's input will be monitored for a response.

 ### func = argosy.invoke.partial(partialMsg)